Cat Ba Island: Vietnam’s Pristine Coastal Wilderness

 Trekking through Cat Ba National Park offers breathtaking views and a chance to see unique wildlife.

-Almost every hotel on Cat Ba Island offers boat trips around Lan Ha Bay.
+Many hotels on Cat Ba Island offer Lan Ha Bay cruises.
 Prices start at about $25 for a day tour and $80 for an overnight tour.
 These trips include swimming and visiting islands.
 A two-day tour lets you explore remote islands and hidden beaches in northern Lan Ha Bay.

-Kayaking among the karsts is a highlight, and most cruises include an hour of paddling through limestone grottoes or to a floating village.
-You can’t kayak directly from Ben Beo Harbour anymore, so kayak rentals or tours usually include a water-taxi ride.
+Kayaking from Cat Ba Island among the karsts is a highlight, and most cruises include an hour of paddling through limestone grottoes or to a floating village.
+Travelers can’t kayak directly from Ben Beo Harbour anymore, so kayak rentals or tours usually include a water-taxi ride.
 Strong currents make it safer to explore with a guide, especially if you’re not an experienced kayaker.

 Kayaking in Lan Ha Bay is a perfect way to enjoy its tranquil waters and stunning limestone karsts.

 Monkey Island is just 1 km from Cat Ba Town.
-To get there, take a 10-minute boat ride from Beo Harbor.
+To visit Monkey Island, travelers can take a 10-minute boat ride from Beo Harbor.
 The island features sandy beaches formed over millions of years from sand, rocks, corals, and shells.

 The island is home to over 20 monkeys.
-These monkeys are friendly and often interact with visitors.
+Monkeys on Cat Ba Island are friendly and often interact with visitors.
 For adventure seekers, there’s a mountain climb offering stunning views of Lan Ha Bay.

 Cat Ba Island offers several pleasant beaches for swimming and sunbathing.
 The three Cat Co Cove beaches, just a 10-minute walk southeast from Cat Ba Town, are popular spots.